contember/docs/docs/reference/engine/actions/definition.md

 ## Defining a Watch Action

+The watch action in Contember Actions allows you to track and monitor specific changes within an entity.
+When you define a watch action, Contember automatically keeps track of the creation, deletion, and updates of the entity, as well as any changes made to the watched fields and relations.

-To define an Action, you employ Contember's decorator syntax.
+To define a Watch Action, you employ decorator syntax.
 The `@watch` decorator is attached to the entity class you aim to observe for changes.

-#### Example: Basic structure of an Action definition:
+#### Example: Basic structure of a Watch Action definition:

 ```javascript
 import { SchemaDefinition as def, ActionsDefinition as actions } from '@contember/schema-definition'